-130 LIBERTY BUILDING DECONSTRUCTION During the quarter ending September 30, 130 Liberty Street was deconstructed from the 13th floor to the 8th floor.
-During the month of September The New York City Department of Buildings (DOB) approved a revision to the contractor&rsquos means and methods for the deconstruction of 130 Liberty Street&rsquos lower floors.
-The revised means and methods calls for a mobile crane to be placed on Washington Street just north of Albany.
-The mobile crane will assist with the removal of steel that the tower crane cannot reach.
-The mobile crane was put in place on
+130 LIBERTY BUILDING DECONSTRUCTION During the quarter ending December 31, 2010 130 Liberty Street was deconstructed from the 13th floor to the 4th floor.
+On October 7, 2010 a mobile crane was placed on Washington Street just north of Albany Street, the mobile crane was used to assist with the removal of steel that the tower crane could not reach.
+The mobile crane was removed on October 7, 2010.
+Also, during the month of October the tower crane was lowered by four sections on October 25, 2010.

-September 27, 2010.

--- PUBLIC OUTREACH AND PARTICIPATION&mdashSince July 1, 2010, electronic updates (E-Updates) have been sent to subscribers on a weekly basis (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
-On September 27th, LMDC sent out an e-update with specific information about the New York City Department of Building&rsquos approval of a revision to the means and methods for deconstruction, which called for a .
+-- PUBLIC OUTREACH AND PARTICIPATION-- Since July 1, 2010, electronic updates (E-Updates) have been sent to subscribers on a weekly basis (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
+On October 7, LMDC sent out an e-update to inform the community of Lower Manhattan that a mobile crane was going to be placed on Washington Street to assist with the removal of steel pertaining to the deconstruction of 130 Liberty Street.
 LMDC has testified and provided updates regarding the project at the monthly meeting of the Community Board 1 World Trade Center Redevelopment Committee and LMCCC has hosted biweekly community construction meetings where updates were provided.
 Additionally in conjunction with New York State Assembly Speaker Sheldon Silver, LMDC has hosted periodic Community Advisory Committee Meetings providing updates to the community representatives on this project.